 Perjury or subornation of perjury involves willfully giving false, misleading, or incomplete information either in testimony under oath or on a legal document.
 Subornation of perjury in civil actions involves willfully persuading another person to commit perjury either in initiating a civil action or in providing false, misleading, or incomplete testimony under oath.

-Penalties for Perjury Convictions in Charleston
+Penalties for Perjury Convictions

 Committing perjury by willfully giving false or misleading testimony under oath in any court in the state is a felony offense punishable by up to five years in prison and a fine in an amount determined by the court.
 Committing perjury by willfully reporting false or misleading information on a required document or record such as an affidavit, is a misdemeanor punishable by up to six months in jail and a fine of at least $100.